sozu/py-dhampyr/README.md

 - Validation schemes are declared in annotation context which is introduced in python 3.5.
 - Each validation scheme can be composed of simple functions including lambda expressions.
-- Errors in validations are represented with informative objects, not with just an error message.
+- Errors in validations are represented with informative objects, not with just error messages.

 ## Installation